zkopru-network/zkopru-extension/README.md

 ```

 If you change the port of onboarding site, you need to change the value of `ONBOARDING_URL` in `src/share/constants.ts#1` and build entire extension project again.

+## Open onboarding site to setup browser

+Onboarding site is automatically opened if you use web-ext build.
+If you're not using web-ext build, open the site running on http://localhost:3000 or just click wallet extension icon installed on firefox toolbar.